 If you and the other motorist are both conscious and not in immediate peril, you can go to the nearest hospital once you finish exchanging information and contacting the police.
 Otherwise, it is crucial to dial 911 and wait for an ambulance.

-A medical report may also be necessary for processing insurance claims and injury lawsuits.
+A medical report may also be necessary for processing insurance claims and personal injury lawsuits.
 Expert testimony is a common requirement to establish damages, and forgoing treatment may convince the court that your injuries were not severe.

 Only after you have received medical care should you consider contacting a Fort Lauderdale car accident attorney.
 Your health and safety are most important, and seeking litigation is not your first priority.
 Once you are safe, however, an experienced accident and injury attorney can advise you on your legal situation, and represent you should you decide to press charges.
 If you have been involved in a car or motorcycle accident in Fort Lauderdale, contact the Law Offices of David.
 I. Fuchs to schedule your free consultation.